Euan-Lang/book_share/README.md

 **Steps**

 1. Navigate to the project root, open a terminal from there and run `cd static/css/tailwind`
-2. `npm install` If you haven't npm installed on your device, please download and install nodejs on your device from [here](https://nodejs.org/en/download/)
+2. Next, run `npm install` If you haven't npm installed on your device, please download and install nodejs on your device from [here](https://nodejs.org/en/download/)
-3. `npm run build:css`
+3. Finally, `npm run build:css` This will start a Tailwind watch process that automatically outputs an updated CSS bundle file when you make any style-related changes.

 #### Livereload